cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 ## Domain separation requirements {#domain-separation}

-When invoking hash\_to\_curve, implementors MUST use domain separation ({{term-domain-separation}}) to avoid interfering with other protocols that also use the hash\_to\_curve functionality.
+When invoking hash\_to\_curve in a higher-level protocol, implementors MUST use domain separation ({{term-domain-separation}}) to avoid interfering with other protocols that also use the hash\_to\_curve functionality.
 In addition, any protocol that uses two or more hash\_to\_curve functions